SCHOOL UPDATE - 01/09/2020

 - Break times and lunch times will be staggered for different bubbles.

-- There will be restrictions on the types of equipment children can use and the games they can play, following hygiene and social distancing guidance.
+- Playgrounds will be divided into zones and there will be restrictions on the types of equipment children can use and the games they can play, following hygiene and social distancing guidance.

-- Where possible, the use of toilet facilities will be restricted to avoid children using the toilet at the same time
+- Where possible, the use of toilet facilities will be restricted to certain times to avoid children using the toilet at the same time

-- Every classroom will be organised to try to ensure children are kept socially distanced.
+- However, every classroom will be organised to try to ensure children are kept socially distanced.

-- Learning activities will be carefully planned to allow for this both inside your child’s classroom and outside.
+- Learning activities will be carefully planned to allow for distancing both inside your child’s classroom and outside.

 - Children will be given their own stationery, and resources and classroom equipment will be cleaned by staff during the day and again thoroughly at the end of the day by the cleaning team.